CiscoDevNet/code-exchange-repo-template/README.md

 3. Update the [README](./README.md), replacing the contents below as described in text within each section of the README.
 Feel free to combine or omit sections where appropriate.
 4. Update the [LICENSE](./LICENSE), replacing the file with the license selected for your code.
 See the *Licensing info* section of this README for more info.
 5. Delete these instructions and everything up to the _Project Title_ from the README.
-6. Write some great software and [submit](https://developer.cisco.com/codeexchange/github/submit) it to Code Exchange.
+6. Write some great software and [submit](https://developer.cisco.com/codeexchange/github/submit) it to Code Exchange and/or Automation Exchange.

 ----